Reviews 1 Write a Review!

 What are the SAT and ACT requirements for students to be admitted to Troy University and what score do you need to get in?
 The tables below describe the SAT and ACT test score percentile profile of the Fall 2015 starting class.

 Admission data indicates that TROY regularly accepts students with ACTs of 19 and above.
-We estimate the school accepting minimim ACT composite scores around 16 in some instances.
-Prospective students submitting an ACT composite of 22 or higher should be in the upper half of appliants - and students with a 26 and above have very competitive chances.
+We estimate the school accepting minimum ACT composite scores around 16 in some instances.
+Prospective students submitting an ACT composite of 22 or higher should be in the upper half of applicants - and students with a 26 and above have very competitive chances.
 Scoring well on the ACT is very important as 75 percent of applicants submit ACT scores to Troy University.

 Reporting indicates the school consistently takes SAT composite scores down to 940 on a 1600 scale, below which admission should be considered a reach.
 We estimate some students could be accepted with SAT's as low as 835.
 The estimated average SAT composite for admitted freshman is 1045 out of 1600.
 4 percent of applicants submit SAT scores to the school.
 Note: SAT scores presented on this page have been adjusted upwards per the College Board's concordance tables for test takers after March 2016.